minio/kes-docs/content/integrations/google-cloud-secret-manager.md

    The command uses `--auth=off` because our `root.cert` and `app.cert` certificates are self-signed.
    {{< /admonition >}}

-   Now, if you [go to the GCP Secret Manager](https://console.cloud.google.com/security/secret-manager), you should see a secret key named `my-app-key`.
+   Now, if you [go to the Google Cloud Secret Manager](https://console.cloud.google.com/security/secret-manager), you should see a secret key named `my-app-key`.

 6. Derive and decrypt data keys from the previously created `my-app-key`